Villanova Wildcats men's basketball: NCAA Tournament Seeding History

 The NCAA began seeding the tournament with the 1979 edition.

 NIT history

-The Wildcats have appeared in the National Invitation Tournament (NIT) 18 times.
-Their combined record is 24–18.
+The Wildcats have appeared in the National Invitation Tournament (NIT) 19 times.
+Their combined record is 24–19.
 They were NIT Champions in 1994.

 National Campus Basketball Tournament results

 The Wildcats appeared in the only National Campus Basketball Tournament.
 Their record is 0–1.

+CBC results

+The Wildcats have appeared in the College Basketball Crown once.
+Their overall record is 2–1.